Pio Manzù: Furniture and more

 The Parentesi lamp for the lighting manufacturer FLOS (over 800,000 sold) was developed by Achille Castiglioni in the early 1970s, based on a sketch made earlier by Manzù; the lamp is in the MoMA collection as well and was awarded the Compasso d'Oro in 1979.

 Manzù also worked as a consultant for Piaggio and Olivetti.

-The collaboration with these companies, together with the support of the Turin coachbuilders Sibona & Basano, lead to the realisation of prototypes Glas 1004 Autonova Fam, on the basis of the Glas 1004, and NSU Prinz Autonova GT, based on the NSU Prinz and NSU Ro 80.
+The collaboration with these companies lead to the realisation of the two Autonova prototypes.

 In 1969, Manzù was the only non-French jury member for the selection of the Bolide Design exhibition organised by the Musée des Arts Décoratifs in Paris.